Updated May 24, 2016

 In Virginia, you must use the state’s exemption list; although some states allow debtors to choose between the state list and a federal list, Virginia isn’t one of them.

 Virginia allows debtors to exempt up to $5,000 in equity in a house or other real property for single debtors, plus $500 per dependent, and up to $10,000 for debtors over 65.
-Virginia's personal property exemptions include: up to $8,000 in a motor vehicle; up to $1,000 in clothing; burial plots; up to $5,000 in household furnishings; and up to $10,000 for tools of trade, among other things.
+Virginia's personal property exemptions include: up to $6,000 in motor vehicles; up to $1,000 in clothing; burial plots; up to $5,000 in household furnishings; and up to $10,000 for tools of trade, among other things.
 Here’s a list of Virginia exemptions.

 When you file for bankruptcy, you must compare your income to the median income for a household of your size in Virginia.
 If your income is less than the median, you will be eligible to file for Chapter 7 and, if you choose to file for Chapter 13, you can use a three-year repayment plan (rather than five years).

-Currently, the median Virginia income for a one-person household is just over $50,500; these figures change periodically.
+Currently, the median Virginia income for a one-person household is around $55,000; these figures change frequently.
 You can find the most recent amounts on the website of the U.S. Trustee at www.justice.gov/ust.
-Click on “Bankruptcy Reform,” and then “Means Testing Information.”
-Or go directly to the Census Bureau table here.
+Click on “Means Testing Information.”

 After you file for bankruptcy but before you receive your discharge, you must take a debtor education course.
 Like the mandatory credit counseling you must take before filing your forms, you must receive debtor education from an agency approved by the U.S. Trustee’s Office.
 Here a list of agencies approved to provide this course in Virginia.